For an audio version: Audible

-She passed a host of vessels filling the slips lining the quay.
-They were mostly cutters, tugs and lighters in the employ of the harbor or customs.
-They pitched from side to side, lanterns hanging from the riggings winking like frenzied fireflies.
+She passed a host of vessels crowding the slips lining the quay.
+They were mostly cutters, tugs, and lighters in the employ of the harbor or customs.
+They pitched from side to side, the lanterns hanging from the riggings winking like frenzied fireflies.
 A group of sailors trudged past Lucy, laughing and jostling one another.
 They moved in that rolling gait so typical of seamen, hardly seeming aware of the storm.

 She hesitated, turning to gaze out through the mouth of the harbor.
-Merstone Island lumped rose mistily out of the ebony water like a sleepy ghost.
-Beyond was the vast black waters of the Inland Sea.
+Merstone Island rose out of the ebony water like a sleepy ghost.
+Beyond were the vast black waters of the Inland Sea.
 She had a lot of friends out there.
 Her chest tightened.
-She did her best to avoid thinking about them.
-Else she’d chew her fingers to bits with constant worry.
-But in a gale like this—
+She did her best to avoid thinking about them, else she’d chew her fingers to bits with constant worry.
+But in a gale like this . . .

 Abruptly she spun about and headed for the doors.
 Once she was submerged in work, she wouldn’t be able to stew about Jordan or anything else.
-Besides, he was too arrogant, stubborn and obnoxious to allow himself to be changed by sylveth.
-She allowed herself to take comfort in the thought, but promised herself she could strangle him if he let himself be hurt.
+Besides, he was too arrogant, stubborn, and obnoxious to permit himself to be changed by sylveth.
+She allowed herself to take comfort in the thought, but promised herself she would strangle him if he let himself be hurt.
 He was, after all, her best friend.
 She had a right to beat him up for letting himself get into trouble.

 The footmen watched her, curious at her immobility.
 She forced herself to walk deeper inside.
 It wasn’t easy.
 The harbor terminal was thick with majick, far more than most places in Sylmont.
 That was one of the reasons she avoided coming here as much as possible.
 The biting pain did not fade, but every step Lucy took was firmer as she adjusted to it.
 The hurt was all too familiar and nothing she could not handle once the initial shock had passed.

 A footman trailed after her at a discreet distance, wiping up the watery trail she left on the parquet floor.
 Marble pillars marched along the walls and rose like a scattered forest throughout the entry in support of the ornately plastered ceiling.
-Lucy shifted the strap of her satchel on her shoulder, dabbing at her dripping forehead with the towel.
+Lucy shifted the strap of her satchel on her shoulder, dabbing at her dripping forehead.

 Thunder boomed again.
 Lucy eyed Braken’s prone form with foreboding.
 The sea god’s love for Meris was furious and vengeful, not to mention desperate.
 The Moonsinger could not seem to choose between him and the mysterious Hurn.
 Their jealous arguments turned into vicious storms that scoured the world and churned the black waters of the Inland Sea.

 That sort of passion was entirely alien to Lucy, though she liked men plenty, and had had her share of lovers.
-Turning away, Lucy walked briskly away toward the sweep of green jasper stairs on the opposite side of the room.
-But she’d hardly gone two steps when the thunder clapped again.
+But she never got so attached that she lost her mind.
+Turning away, Lucy briskly walked away toward the sweep of green jasper stairs on the opposite side of the room.
+She’d hardly gone two steps when the thunder clapped again.
 She froze in place as the pillars bracing the roof vibrated, making a guttural grating noise.
 Her gaze lifted uneasily to the ceiling as dust filtered through the air.
-Silence fell.
+Silence fell like a shroud.